touatiazza/Parkinson-s-Disease-Detection-using-Deep-Learning/README.md

 # Parkinson-s-Disease-Detection-using-Deep-Learning
-This project develops a predictive ML model for early detection of Parkinson’s disease using clinical hand-drawing data.
-After training and validation, the model was integrated into a user-friendly web app that allows medical professionals to upload patient inputs and receive immediate predictions.
+This project leverages deep learning to facilitate the early detection of Parkinson’s disease through the analysis of clinical handwriting dynamics.
+By evaluating digitized spiral and meander drawings—tasks commonly used in neurological assessments, the model identifies subtle motor impairments indicative of early-stage Parkinson’s.
+Spiral and meander drawings from the newHandPD dataset were used, and data augmentation techniques were applied to artificially increase the diversity and quantity of the images.